maxpowersi/WSTC/README.md

 WebSocket Testing Client v1.4

-WebSocketTester is a websocket client that allow user test connection with the server, sending and receiving messages.
+The WebSocketTestingClient is a websocket client that allow user test connection with the server, sending and receiving messages.